ghydric/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab8.1.md

 // The getNumber module gets an integer
 Module getNumber(Integer Ref inputAnswer)
+	Do
 		Display “Enter 1 for rock, 2 for paper, 3 for scissors:  “
 		Input inputAnswer
+	While inputAnswer != 1 AND inputAnswer != 2 AND inputAnswer != 3
 End Module

 // The showWinner module shows if number is a prime